Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 The performance gains from architectural efficiency are further enhanced through multi-scale feature representation.
-Incorporating higher-resolution P2 feature maps into the \textit{nano} Ghost architecture yields substantial benefits (Table \ref{tab:yolo_performance}.C), particularly for challenging near-shore detection scenarios where vessels must be distinguished from coastal infrastructure, with near-shore detection performance increasing by 7.6\% compared to the baseline YOLOv8n-Ghost.
-While adding the P2 features increases computational complexity by 27.5\%, the Ghost convolution's gains in efficiency offset this increase, keeping the final FLOPs equivalent to the baseline YOLOv8n model.
+Incorporating higher-resolution P2 feature maps into the \textit{nano} Ghost architecture improves near-shore detection performance by 7.6\% compared to the baseline YOLOv8n-Ghost model (Table \ref{tab:yolo_performance}.C).
+While adding the P2 features increases computational complexity by 72.5\%, the Ghost convolution's gains in efficiency offset this increase, keeping the final FLOPs equivalent to the baseline YOLOv8n model.
 Ablation studies confirm the importance of multi-scale features, as removing the P5 feature map (YOLOv8n-Ghost-P2-3-4) results in performance degradation of 0.7\% and 0.4\% in overall detection and fishing classification respectively compared to the P2 architecture.

 Building on these architectural improvements, we examined loss function variants specifically designed for small object detection.
-Among the evaluated alternatives to the baseline CIoU loss, PIoU2 demonstrates superior performance (Table \ref{tab:yolo_performance}.D), providing consistent improvements of 1.4\% in overall detection and 0.7\% in fishing classification.
-In contrast, using MPDIoU loss results in improvements of 0.3\% and 1.3\% in classification but a decline in overall detection performance, while WIoU shows consistent performance drops across all metrics compared to CIoU.
+The PIoU2 provides consistent improvements of 1.4\% in overall detection and 0.7\% in fishing classification relative to the baseline CIoU (Table \ref{tab:yolo_performance}.D).
+In contrast, using MPDIoU loss results in improvements of 0.3\% and 1.3\% in classification but a decline in overall detection performance, while WIoU shows performance drops across all metrics compared to CIoU.